 —after the last Beacon frame is transmitted on the current channel of the reported AP, the Switch Time field indicates the estimated time delta, expressed in TUs, between the time the frame carrying the Basic Multi-Link element containing the Max Channel Switch Time element is transmitted by the reporting AP and the expected time of the first Beacon in the new channel by the reported AP (see 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting)).

+(#20091)When the Max Channel Switch Time element is carried in a Basic Multi-Link element, in the Per-STA Profile subelement corresponding to a reported AP that is affiliated with an NSTR mobile AP MLD and operating on the nonprimary link:

+—the Switch Time field indicates the estimated time delta, expressed in TUs, between the time the frame carrying the Basic Multi-Link element is transmitted by the reporting AP and the expected time that the reported AP resumes BSS operation on the new channel/class (see 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for (extended) channel switching and channel quieting)).